 Most recently, Jamie was appointed to the Board of Directors of the Wallis Annenberg Center for the Performing Arts.
 She also joined the Board of Directors of Business Executives for National Security, a non-profit through which senior business leaders advise the U.S. government on many difficult national security challenges.
 She is also a Sustaining Member of the Pacific Council on International Policy.

 A respected food and wine connoisseur, Jamie is an investor in a variety of culinary ventures including Bouchon of the Thomas Keller Restaurant Group.
-This past Fall, Jamie celebrated the first harvest at her vineyard on Auberge Road, in Rutherford in Napa Valley, where she is committed to producing a world-class hillside Cabernet Sauvignon.
+Jamie recently celebrated the second harvest at her vineyard on Auberge Road, in Rutherford in Napa Valley, where she is committed to producing a world-class hillside Cabernet Sauvignon.

 © 2015 Jamie Enterprises, Inc. All rights reserved.